Crown reduction

 How we do it

-- Site visit and method statement.
-We come and look, agree the target reduction with you, and write up the method before we turn up with a saw.
+• Site visit.
+We come and look, agree the target reduction with you, and a quote follows.

 What it costs